dwd/Metre/CONFIGURING.md

 #### tls block

-The "tls" block allows for control of both the PKIX identity to assume (ie, the certificate and key pair), and also a number of TLS settings.
+This block allows for control of both the PKIX identity to assume (i.e. the certificate and key pair), and also a number of TLS settings.

 In some cases, Metre will learn of the identity too late to be able to place all of these in effect, and therefore Metre will use the settings for the `any` domain in those cases.